Rehearsal and Performance Guidelines

 Specific to Faculty only, and not CCM students.
 Pursuant to University code of Conduct 3361:10-17-03 Sec (I) ( Pg 7 )

 (I) Use of university resources University resources may only be used for official university business and not or personal gain or convenience.
 University resources include, but are not limited to, the use of university systems, such as telephone systems, data communication and networking services, and the UC domain for electronic communication forums; the use of university equipment, such as computers and peripherals, university vehicles and other equipment; the use of procurement tools such as purchasing cards and petty cash; and the time and effort of other staff, students and others at UC.
-University resources can only be disposed of in accordance with the policies established by the vice president for finance
+University resources can only be disposed of in accordance with the policies established by the vice president for finance.

-CCM Digital Recording Services
+CCM Recording Productions

 Projects Not for Public Release